phil-mueller/ns_solver/README.md

 wall.
 The solver results were validate against literature data for channel flow up to a Reynolds number of Re=250.

 Note:
 Project is finished.
-Please refer to the final report for any further information.
+Please refer to the final report (report.pdf) for any further information.